Research and projects

 Read more on the MISSION model.

-Opioid Treatment Ecosystem (OTE)
+Opioid Treatment Ecosystem Initiative:

 The Center for Behavioral Health and Justice Opioid Treatment Ecosystem (OTE) initiative started in 2019 with funding from the Michigan Opioid Partnership, a public-private collaborative that includes the state and key non-profits.
 The goal of the initiative is to foster sustainable community-based alliances aimed at changing the cultural landscape around substance use disorder and decreasing overdose deaths through prevention, treatment, harm reduction and sustained recovery.

 In developing these OTEs, much of our initial efforts have focused on the delivery of evidence-based treatments to those involved in criminal/legal systems because of the high risk of death from overdose among this population.
-Thus, we aim to implement the delivery of medications for opioid use disorder (OUD), the gold standard treatment for opioid use disorder, within county jails but also strengthen the ecosystem by implementing first responder interventions prior to incarceration and a continuum-of-care plan following release from incarceration.
+Thus, we aim to implement the delivery of medications for opioid use disorder (MOUD), the gold standard treatment for opioid use disorder, within county jails but also strengthen the ecosystem by implementing first responder interventions prior to incarceration and a continuum-of-care plan following release from incarceration.